blmstrm/kit/README.md

 requires [clj-new](https://github.com/seancorfield/clj-new),
 installed preferably as a tool:

-`clojure -Ttools install com.github.seancorfield/clj-new '{:git/tag "v1.2.381"}' :as clj-new`
+`clj -Ttools install-latest :lib io.github.seancorfield/clj-new :as clj-new`

 To create a new Kit application: